 Live exchange rates for Argentina can be found at https://dolarhoy.com

 As you can see above, using Western Union to get cash results in more than twice the amount of Argentine pesos then if you were to use a bank card (credit card or debit card) or change USD cash at a bank.
 And Western Union’s rate today is currently above the blue market rate.

-If you were to change USD cash into Argentine pesos with an exchange shop (not a bank) and get the full blue market rate you’d have almost double the amount of money to spend in pesos.
+If you were to change USD cash into Argentine pesos with an exchange shop (not a bank) and get the full blue market rate you’d have more than double the amount of money to spend in pesos.
 However, using an exchange shop (casa de cambio or bureau de change) in Argentina will require you to have pristine $100 USD bills of the latest series (large face – printed after 1996).

 As noted above, Argentina’s citizens hoard USD $100 notes.
 And they will only want the latest series (not older notes) that have no markings or signs of wear and tear.

 If the notes you bring to Argentina look worn or have a marking that would make them distinguishable from another, you will get a lesser rate.
 And some currency exchanges will refuse to exchange any note that is not in as new condition.